drupol/master-thesis/src/thesis/2-reproducibility.typ

 as achieving bitwise identical results across architectures is *not feasible* as of today.

-Compilers (e.g., GCC, Rustc, #LaTeX, Typst) also play a role in software development, transforming high-level code into machine-level instructions.
+Compilers #eg[GCC, Rustc, #LaTeX, Typst] also play a role in software development, transforming high-level code into machine-level instructions.
 However, not all compilers operate deterministically.
 In this context, non-determinism refers to the phenomenon where compilers produce different